demisto/content/Packs/BrocadeSwitch/README.md

 This section describes the configuration that needs to be done on Brocade Fabric OS switch appliances in order to forward their event logs to Cortex XSIAM Broker VM via syslog.

 ### Syslog Forwarding Configuration
-Brocade Fabric OS switches supports forwarding the audited events to a remote syslog server.
+Brocade Fabric OS switches support forwarding the audited events to a remote syslog server.
 The syslog forwarding configuration is done via the [***syslogAdmin***](https://techdocs.broadcom.com/us/en/fibre-channel-networking/fabric-os/fabric-os-commands/9-2-x/Fabric-OS-Commands/syslogAdmin.html) command.

 For adding the Cortex XSIAM Broker VM as a syslog server, run the following command on the switch appliance CLI (Command Line Interface), replacing _\<IP\>_ and _\<Port\>_ with the actual corresponding IP address (or hostname) and port of the target [XSIAM Syslog Broker VM](#broker-vm):